Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Acclaimed screenwriter shares his craft with cinema students

-Rick Hawkins brings 30 years as a highly successful and Emmy-winning TV screenwriter to Point Park as an artist-in-residence with the Department of Cinema and Digital Arts.
+Rick Hawkins brings 30 years as a highly successful and Emmy-winning TV screenwriter to Point Park as an artist-in-residence with the Department of Cinema Arts.

 Conservatory Dance Company performs impressive lineup at the Byham Theatre